apigee/consumer-data-standards-au/README.md

 - Register a client using a CDR Register issued Software Statement Assertion
 - Get/Update/Delete a Client Registration for a given Client ID

+It optionally supports mutual TLS (mTLS) with Holder of Key (HoK) verification.
+For details on how to enable that feature, see [README.md](./src/shared-flows/verify-mtls-and-hok/README.md)

-Other APIs will be gradually added, as well as support for Pushed Authorisation Requests (PARs) and Holder of Key (HoK) verification.
+Other APIs will be gradually added, as well as support for Pushed Authorisation Requests (PARs).

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation